 Measure the mid-upper arm circumference to assess malnutrition.

 If a measuring tape is not available, a marked piece of non-stretchable cloth or a string with knots at the appropriate distances can be used, although it may stretch a little.
 Another method is to use a strip of x-ray film.
 Scratch or paint the film at the 0-cm mark, and again at the 12.5-cm and 14-cm marks.
 For clarity, the area between the 0- and 12.5-cm marks can be colored red; the area between 12.5 and 14 cm, yellow; and the area above 14 cm, green.

 The classification of malnutrition is based on the child's position on the standard weight-height-for-age charts, which can be accessed at the Centers for Disease Control and Prevention: Growth Charts (www.cdc.gov/growthcharts/).
 Height (length for a supine infant) and weight can be measured using standard means or by the improvised methods described in Chapter 7, Vital Signs, Measurements, and Triage.
-The results can be interpreted using the Welcome ...
+The results ...